asthasahu2004/myntra/README.md

 ## 📌 **Overview**
 This project was built as part of the **Myntra Hackathon 2025**.
 It was originally cloned from 👉 [Myntra Clone by vikasdev8](https://github.com/vikasdev8/MyntraClone) and the dataset was taken from  👉 [ronakbokaria/myntra-products-dataset](https://www.kaggle.com/datasets/ronakbokaria/myntra-products-dataset)
-This contains product metadata (names, categories, images, prices) which helps bootstrap product catalogue, embeddings, and recommendation engines.
+This contains product metadata (names, categories, images, prices) that helps bootstrap product catalogue, embeddings, and recommendation engines.
 We have extended the minimal non-functional clone with **AI-powered features** to transform e-commerce experiences with **personalisation, trust, and decision-making support**.

 ![Overview]() <!-- Add project overview diagram here -->